Art Bends Reality to

 HIV can effect anyone regardless of sexual orientation, race, ethnicity, gender, age, or where they live.
 However, in the United States, some racial/ethnic groups are more affected than others, given their percentage of the population.
 A range of social, economic, and demographic factors such as stigma, discrimination, income, education, and geographic region can affect people’s vulnerability to HIV as well as their HIV-related outcomes.

-Black and Hispanic communities are disproportionately affected by HIV compares to other racial/ethnic groups.
+Black and Hispanic communities are disproportionately affected by HIV compared to other racial/ethnic groups.
 For example, in 2019, combined Black and Hispanics represented 31.5 percent of the population, but 65 percent of people with HIV.

 Racism, discrimination, HIV stigma, and homophobia have a negative impact on the overall health and well-being of communities of color.
 Additionally, poverty and the associated socioeconomic factors — including limited access to high-quality health care, housing, and HIV prevention education— directly and indirectly increase the risk for HIV.